FIR against former Home Minister Araga Jnanendra for objectionable comments on Kharge | Politics

 - India

-Police here on Thursday registered an FIR against senior BJP leader and former Home Minister Araga Jnanendra for his objectionable comments on Congress national President Mallikarjun Kharge.
-The FIR was registered based on a complaint lodged by Congress worker Rajiv Jane, in the Ashok Nagar police station here, a police official told PTI.
+Police here registered an FIR against senior BJP leader and former Karnataka Home Minister Araga Jnanendra for his objectionable comments on Congress national President Mallikarjun Kharge.
+The FIR was registered on Thursday based on a complaint lodged by Congress worker Rajiv Jane, in the Ashok Nagar police station here, a police official told PTI.

-Jnanendra has been booked under Section 504 of IPC (intentional insult with intent to provoke breach of the peace), and the case will be transferred tomorrow to Thirthahalli in Shivamogga district, where the incident occurred, the official said.
+Jnanendra has been booked under Section 504 of IPC (intentional insult with intent to provoke breach of the peace), and the case will be transferred on Friday to Thirthahalli in Shivamogga district, where the incident occurred, the official said.

-The senior BJP MLA made an objectionable reference to the complexion of Kharge and people of the region he hails from, during a protest in Thirthahalli in Shivamogga on August 1.
+The senior BJP MLA made an objectionable reference to the complexion of Kharge and people of the region he hails from, during a protest in Thirthahalli on August 1.

 Addressing a gathering at the protest, he said, ''Such people who don't know about the lives of people living in Malnad or Western Ghats region are speaking...so I urge the government to give clarity.''
 Congress workers had on Wednesday held demonstrations in Bengaluru against Jnanendra, shouting slogans against him, while the party leaders hit out at him questioning his mental fitness.

-However, as the issue snowballed into a controversy, Jnanendra on Wednesday had clarified maintaining that he never spoke about Kharge, but said he will express regret, if anyone is hurt.
+However, as the issue snowballed into a controversy, Jnanendra had clarified maintaining that he never spoke about Kharge, but said he will express regret, if anyone is hurt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)